Different Visions: An open-access journal devoted to progressive scholarship on medieval art.

 A New Editorial Board for Different Visions

-With the relaunch of DV in summer 2020, the editorial board has paid close attention to issues of diversity and inclusion in academic publishing.
+With the relaunch of Different Visions in summer 2020, the editorial board has paid close attention to issues of diversity and inclusion in academic publishing.
 We are actively soliciting potential editors who will bring a range of perspectives to the discussion.
 In particular, we are interested in working with those who consider themselves to be members of marginalized or underrepresented groups, both within medieval studies and beyond.

 Stay tuned for a more detailed invitation!